imshawan/node-blogger/CONTRIBUTING.md

 ### Flag
 - The flag is a short, lowercase keyword enclosed in '#'.
 It categorizes the type of commit.
 Use one of the following flags:
   - #new: For new additions or features.
-  - #bugfix: For bug fixes or issue resolutions.
+  - #fix: For bug fixes or issue resolutions.
   - #update: For general updates, improvements, or enhancements.
   - #misc: For miscellaneous changes or anything that doesn't fit into the above categories.